-Anthologies are all the rage these days, from Ryan Murphy’s ever-expanding empire of not-so-mini mini-series to Joe Swanberg’s recent collection of romance shorts.
-And yet no program has taken advantage of the elasticity of anthology storytelling quite like Charlie Brooker’s Black Mirror, trading pet themes, genres, creative personnel, and tones from one episode to the next.
-A newfangled, potentially disastrous technology pops up in each installment, giving the collection a healthy sense of cohesion, but the 13 episodes aired so far could not be more all over the map.
-Political satires and future dystopias, cop procedurals and war dramas, soulless nihilism and life-affirming humanism — if you dislike Black Mirror, perhaps you just haven’t found the right episode yet.
+Anthologies are all the rage these days, from Ryan Murphy’s ever-expanding empire of mini-series to Joe Swanberg’s collection of romance shorts.
+Yet no program has taken advantage of the elasticity of anthology storytelling quite like Charlie Brooker’s Black Mirror, trading pet themes, genres, creative personnel, and tones from one episode to the next.
+A newfangled, potentially disastrous technology pops up in each installment, giving the series a healthy sense of cohesion, but the four seasons aired so far could not be more all over the map.
+Political satires and future dystopias, cop procedurals and war dramas, soulless nihilism and life-affirming humanism: If you dislike Black Mirror, perhaps you just haven’t found the right episode.

 The best Black Mirror episodes tiptoe along the tightrope between the plausible and the absurd, but “The Waldo Moment” loses its balance.
-In today’s political climate, the notion that a bawdy cartoon bear could have a shot at public office is but one step down from a permanently enraged pumpkin-man doing the same, but Brooker doesn’t give his premise the fidelity seen in the equally outrageous “The National Anthem.”
+In today’s political climate, the notion that a bawdy cartoon bear could be elected to public office is but one step down from a permanently enraged pumpkin-man doing the same, but Brooker doesn’t give his premise the fidelity seen in the equally outrageous “The National Anthem.”
 As such, the political commentary goes too broad, accusing the public of being dum-dums and filing the tired charge that politicians are phony.
-Brooker’s at his most effective when he avoids pointing fingers and lets the story implicate whatever needs damning all on its own.
+Brooker is at his most effective when he avoids pointing fingers and lets the story implicate whatever needs damning all on its own.
 “The Waldo Moment” fails to do either.

 This is Brooker’s shakiest “uh, what’s going on?” episode, a subcategory of Black Mirror installments defined by the presentation of a strange new circumstance with hidden significance, which isn’t revealed until a key moment.
 (Also fitting this profile: the equally lame “Shut Up and Dance,” and third-season highlight “San Junipero.”)
 A woman flees unknown attackers, recorded via smartphone by everyone in her immediate vicinity.
 There may be some larger point about voyeurism or exploitation or how annoyingly fast phone batteries drain, but it’s lost beneath a simplistic twist that pulls a switcheroo and fails to do much else.
-“The good guy was the bad guy all along!” is almost always a feeble turn for short fiction to take, and if Brooker pulling that once was bad enough …
+“The good guy was the bad guy all along!” is almost always a feeble turn, and if Brooker pulling that move once was bad enough …

 … He then goes back for seconds in this spiritual sequel.
 All but identical to “White Bear,” this hour swaps in seemingly innocent teen Kenny, who’s surreptitiously videotaped in a compromising position and then blackmailed via anonymous text messages.
 The identity of his tormentors and their reason for targeting him remains a mystery until the final minutes, which turn the episode into one sick, distasteful joke.
 There’s some decent character work in the middle between Kenny and a fellow hostage he meets while carrying out his captors’ instructions, but the rest is sheer unpleasantness in want of a greater statement.

-For the final episode of the third season, a sci-fi TV show delivers a buddy-cop investigation movie.
-But plenty more than a 90-minute run time and a genre switch up set “Hated in the Nation” apart from the pack: There’s Kelly Macdonald as the foul-mouthed vet with all the best one-liners, a troubling metaphor for the common phenomenon of outrage-fueled internet pile-ons, a serial killer, and of course, homicidal robotic bees.
+For the final episode of the third season, this sci-fi TV show delivers a buddy-cop movie.
+But plenty more than a 90-minute run time and a genre switch up set “Hated in the Nation” apart from the pack: There’s Kelly Macdonald as the foul-mouthed vet with all the best one-liners, a troubling metaphor for outrage-fueled internet pile-ons, a serial killer, and of course, homicidal robotic bees.
 Brooker cycles through the stock beats of the police narrative and freshens them all up using his wonderfully weird premise.
-And bonus points for paying homage to the most memorable sequence in The Birds, almost matching Hitchcock’s original for sheer scare factor.
+Bonus points for paying homage to the most memorable sequence in The Birds, almost matching Hitchcock’s original for sheer scare factor.

 An anomaly for Black Mirror, this elliptical romance is the rare installment that warms the heart instead of injecting it with poison while bludgeoning it to death.
 Party gal Kelly (Gugu Mbatha-Raw) and shy new girl Yorkie (Mackenzie Davis) go from gal pals to lovers in a hot and humid SoCal beach community, but greater forces conspire to pull them apart.
 Remaining together will require a sacrifice that may be too much for them to bear, but isn’t love worth the cost?
 The resolution, too ingenious to detail here, concludes with the finest and most unexpectedly poignant visual pun in a series full of them.